 Max enrollment: 30.

 Henry Blinder served as city attorney for the City of Durham for many years prior to retirement.
 He is past president of the North Carolina Association of Municipal Attorneys and a former deputy attorney general for the State of New Jersey.
-He has a JD degree from Duke's School of Law, and has lived in Durham for more than 35 years.
+He has a J.D. degree from Duke University Law School, and has lived in Durham for more than 35 years.

-Dean Block has served in municipal government in three cities, as budget director, deputy city manager and as public works director prior to retirement.
-He began his career as an officer in the U S Navy.
-Dean holds a master's degree and has lived in the Triangle since 2009
+Dean Block served in municipal government in three cities, as budget director, deputy city manager and public works director, prior to retirement.
+He began his career as an officer in the U.S. Navy.
+Dean holds a master's degree and has lived in the Triangle since 2009.

-Virginia Gray, PhD, taught political science at the universities of Kentucky, Minnesota, and North Carolina.
+Virginia Gray, Ph.D., taught political science at the universities of Kentucky, Minnesota and North Carolina.
 She participated in election night survey analysis for NBC News in the 1980s.
 She is an expert on state politics; public policy, including health care reform and criminal justice; and interest groups.
-Dr. Gray has published widely on these and other topics.

 Stuart Kaplan performed agricultural research for over 40 years.
 He earned his M.S. and Ph.D. degrees in crop physiology from Purdue University.
 Since retiring, Stuart typically volunteers weekly at Red Cross blood drives throughout the Triangle.
 He has taken over 30 OLLI courses, covering a wide range of subjects, and lectured on GMO crops.

-Doug Longman spent 25 years in marketing management for Fortune 100 firms.
-He holds a doctorate in business administration and taught at the University of Texas, UNC-Chapel Hill, and the University of Chicago.
-Over the past 15 years, he has taught more than 30 OLLI courses in international political economy, public policy, economics, and politics/political science.
+Doug Longman spent 25 years in marketing management at Fortune 100 firms.
+He holds a doctorate in business administration and taught at the University of Texas, UNC-Chapel Hill and the University of Chicago.
+Over the past 15 years, he has taught more than 30 OLLI courses in international political economy, public policy, economics and politics/political science.